alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Other services
 --------------

-SocialCite is a prototype service for gathering more detailed information about individual citations, to help determine how they should contribute to measures of impact [@anderson2013sc].
+**SocialCite** is a prototype service that uses crowdsourcing to gather more detailed information about individual citations, to help determine how they should contribute to measures of impact [@anderson2013sc].
-In the prototype service,^[Archive of SocialCite website, URL: <http://web.archive.org/web/*/social-cite.org>.] users can indicate the appropriateness and evidence strength of a citation using a simple thumbs up or thumbs down rating.
+In the prototype service,^[Archive of the SocialCite website, URL: <http://web.archive.org/web/*/social-cite.org>.] users indicate the appropriateness and evidence strength of a citation using a simple thumbs up or thumbs down rating.
 The service is unavailable at the time of writing.

-PaperCritic is an open peer-review system built on top of Mendeley, the reference manager and social network.^[PaperCritic, URL: <http://www.papercritic.com/>.]
+\medskip\noindent{}**PaperCritic** is an open peer-review system built on top of Mendeley, the reference manager and social network.^[PaperCritic, URL: <http://www.papercritic.com/>.]
 It allows Mendeley users to add reviews of publications in their own or others' reference collections.
 They can also rate the publication's references, originality, argumentation, originality and difficulty,